non-adj/dePortedd/README.md

 ## Contributing

-We welcome contributions from anyone.
-Here's how you can help:
+We welcome contributions from anyone interested in supporting transparency and advocacy for international students.
+To contribute:

-### How to Contribute

 1. Fork the Repository
 2. Make Your Changes